Nikcer/S2I-NodeJS-OrizonAgency/README.md

 This project is part of the React course by Strt2Impact.
 The project consists of developing API JSON RESTful for OrizonAgency.
 The app includes three data schemas:

-- Users: data of registered users.
+- Users
-- Product avaiable in the database.
+- Product
-- Order: data of order.
+- Order

   The endpoints allow you to Create, Read, Update ore Delete (CRUD) User, Product and Order.
 With queries you can search an order from the date of entry and the products contained.
 This project has been done with Node.js (express) and MongoDB.

 ## 📚 Libraries

 - Mongoose